NET-BYU/alpr/README.md

 Welcome to your own **Automatic License Plate Recognition (ALPR) dashboard**!
 This project gives you a powerful, local alternative to Rekor Scout's online dashboard, letting you keep all your license plate data on your own computer instead of in the cloud.

 > **🤖 AI-Powered Development**: This entire dashboard was created with Anthropic's Claude Sonnet AI as an experiment in AI-programming.
-Not a single line of human-written code exists - even this documentation was AI-generated!
+Some human edits have since been made

 ## 📋 What You'll Need